Dance and percussion

-Throughout human history, percussion instruments have accompanied our music,rituals, and dance.
+Throughout human history, percussion instruments have accompanied our music, our rituals and our dance.

-In the West, in the early 20th century, growing awareness of non-European music also generated more interest in rhythm and gave a new dimension to compositions for percussion.
+In the West, the early 20th century saw noise, as an element of the environment, becoming a source of fascination and inspiration for new soundscapes, which made increasing use of the constantly evolving percussion family.
+Growing awareness of non-European music also generated more interest in rhythm and gave a new dimension to compositions for percussion.

 The foundations of this new music can be seen in particular in the works of Stravinsky, Debussy, Bartók and Varèse.
-For example, in the instrumentation of Stravinsky's Rite of Spring, the percussion section takes centre stage.
+These composers placed a new emphasis on the percussion section within the orchestra.
+In the instrumentation of Stravinsky's Rite of Spring, a work extremely popular with choreographers (Nijinsky, Béjart, Bausch, Gallotta, Preljocaj and Graham), the percussion section takes centre stage.

-With Ionisation by Varèse in 1930, the first piece exclusively for percussion, the possibility of a repertoire solely for percussion was born, a repertoire that would continue to blossom with composers like Carlos Chávez and John Cage.
+With Ionisation by Varèse in 1930, the first piece exclusively for percussion (13 performers playing 37 instruments), the possibility of a repertoire solely for percussion was born, a repertoire that would continue to blossom with composers like Carlos Chávez and John Cage.
 The latter's artistic collaboration with the choreographer Merce Cunningham marked an important chapter in the history of dance.

 In Korea, the creativity of the ChangMu Dance Company is founded on their complete mastery of all aspects of Korean traditional dance, including shamanic, Buddhist and folk dances, social dances and the dances of the court.

-This show offers us captivating choreography searching for modernity and freedom, drawing its original strength from a deeply rooted folk tradition.
-The music, played on traditional, mostly percussion instruments, is based on traditional melodies and rhythms, while very liberally borrowing from a rich repertoire of folk dances.
+Chum, Ku Shinmyung – Dance and its dynamic force – offers us captivating choreography searching for modernity and freedom, drawing its original strength from a deeply rooted folk tradition.
+The music, played on traditional, mostly percussion instruments, is based on traditional melodies and rhythms, while borrowing very freely from a rich repertoire of folk dances,

-In Kathak, Birju Maharaj immerses us in the delicate art of the eponymous Indian dance.
+In Kathak, Birju Maharaj immerses us in the delicate art of the eponymous North Indian dance.

-With Gnosis, with a more contemporary approach, the suggestive dance of Akram Khan allows us to see and hear all the subtlety of music played on the sarod, a plucked string instrument, cello and snare drum.
+With Gnosis, in a more contemporary approach, the suggestive dance of Akram Khan allows us to see and hear all the subtlety of music played on the sarod (a plucked string instrument), cello and snare drum.

 With his ability to bring music and dance to life, Khan confirms his status as a complete artist and a choreographer with a rare narrative vision.

-They give a virtuoso demonstration of the riches of a repertoire that extends through Mali, Guinea, Burkina Faso, the Ivory Coast, Benin, Congo and Senegal.
-So many countries, so many rhythms, styles and choreographic identities participate in this search for origin, without nostalgia or attachment to the past because: “it’s the moment of looking back in order to be able to look forward” says the Franco-Senegalese choreographer Germaine Acogny who gives the piece a political dimension.
+They give a virtuoso demostration of the riches of a repertoire that extends through Mali, Guinea, Burkina Faso, the Ivory Coast, Benin, Congo and Senegal.
+So many countries, so many rhythms, styles and choreographic identities participate in this search for origins, without nostalgia or attachment to the past because: “it’s the moment when you look back in order to be able to look forward” says the Franco-Senegalese choreographer Germaine Acogny, who gives the piece a political dimension.

-For Solombra, the choreographer works with singers and musicians who play several percussion instruments including traditional castanets and the wooden drum called the “cajón”.
-The show is the expression of his liberal and personal vision of the fusion of the Aragonese folklore with flamenco and contemporary dance, based on a musical concept clearly rooted in the foundations of a cultural past, but also very innovative with its exotic and charming influences from Arab, Jewish and Christian music, skillfully arranged.
+It’s about respecting tradition on the condition that it does not restrict their artistic practice.
+Thus, the musicians (playing several percussion instruments including traditional castanets and the wooden drum called the “cajón”), the singers and even a visual artist brought their expertise to the process of creation that resulted in Solombra, where everything breathes the innovation which Berna wanted so much: the expression of his free and personal vision of the fusion of the Aragonese folklore with flamenco and contemporary dance, based on a music clearly rooted in the foundations of a cultural past, but also very innovative with its exotic and charming influences from Arab, Jewish and Christian music, skilfully arranged.

-The musical universe of Aphasiadisiac of Ballets C. de la B. explores many and varied influences, combining the energy of Slavic melodies with the rhythms of bossa nova.
-A hugely effective soundtrack that mixes pop, classical and traditional Czech music, supports it.
+The musical universe of Aphasiadisiac of Les Ballets C. de la B. explores many and varied influences, combining the energy of Slavic melodies with the rhythms of bossa nova.
+It is supported by a hugely effective soundtrack that mixes pop, classical and traditional Czech music.

 All the performers participate in the music and the live drums create an incredible electric atmosphere on the stage.
 Here drums and percussion impose rhythms, create suspense, provoke powerful energetic impulses and sometimes even play a direct part in the theatrical situations that develop among the dancers.

 Here all is dance, all is music.
 The contact, the hands placed on one another, the feet on the ground, the portés and even the breathing of the performers contribute to the piece's great rhythmic score.
-The musicians’ gestures become the choreography to the point of completely freeing them from their instruments that makes us forget the rigour of the very precise timing – an invitation to “see the music and hear the dance” as Balanchine so eloquently put it.
+The musicians’ gestures become the choreography to the point of completely freeing them from their instruments, creating a music of bodies, organic and subtle, that makes us forget the rigour of the very precise timing – an invitation to “see the music and hear the dance” as Balanchine so eloquently put it.